FRITZ!App Cam Service

 Determining the wireless settings in the factory settings

-If your FRITZ!Box's wireless settings correspond to the factory settings, you can find them on the sticker on the underside of the device:
+If your FRITZ!Box's wireless settings correspond to the factory settings, you can find them on the underside of the device:

 - The name of the wireless network (SSID) corresponds to the model name of your FRITZ!Box (for example FRITZ!Box 7490).

 - The network key corresponds to the numerical code next to the key symbol.

 Fig.: SSID and network key

 Determining the current wireless settings